Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Sampling Spanning Trees in Sublinear Rounds

 However, taking a random walk on \schur$(G,S)$ does not immediately provide first visit edges in $G$ for the vertices in $S$ visited by the walk.
 This requires additional work and in particular involves the use of the shortcut graph \shortcut$(G, S)$ (see Section \ref{section:Preliminaries}).
 We assume each vertex holds both its row and column in the transition matrix of \shortcut$(G, S)$.
-Suppose that $w_i$ is the first appearance of some vertex $v$ in the random walk.
-Since the walk in \schur$(G,S)$ corresponds to taking ``shortcuts'' in the original graph (skipping over vertices in $\old \setminus \{v_f\}$), we cannot say that the first entrance edge for $v$ is $(w_{i-1}, w_i)$.
+Suppose that $W[i]$ is the first appearance of some vertex $v$ in the random walk.
+Since the walk in \schur$(G,S)$ corresponds to taking ``shortcuts'' in the original graph (skipping over vertices in $\old \setminus \{v_f\}$), we cannot say that the first entrance edge for $v$ is $(W[i-1], W[i])$.

-We now describe our algorithm for sampling the first incoming edge for $v$ given that the last vertex visited in $S$ was $w_{i-1}$.
-This sampling can be done by examining the probabilities in \shortcut$(G, S)$.
-In particular, let $u$ be a neighbor of $v$ in $G$ and $\deg_S(u)$ be the number of neighbors of $u$ in the set $S$ in the graph $G$.
-Then, for all neighbors $u$ of $v$ in $G$, an edge $(u,v)$ is sampled as the first visit edge to $v$ with probability proportional to $\sct[w_{i-1}, u] \cdot \frac{1}{\deg_S(u)}$.
+We now describe our algorithm for sampling the first incoming edge for $v$ given that the last vertex visited in $S$ was $W[i-1]$.
+Let $u$ be a neighbor of $v$ in $G$ and $\deg_S(u)$ be the number of neighbors of $u$ in the set $S$ in the graph $G$.
+Then, for all neighbors $u$ of $v$ in $G$, an edge $(u,v)$ is sampled as the first visit edge to $v$ with probability proportional to $\sct[W[i-1], u] \cdot \frac{1}{\deg_S(u)}$.
 Here $\sct$ is the random walk transition matrix of \shortcut$(G, S)$.
-The correctness of this expression follows by Bayes' rule, as $\sct[w_{i-1}, u]$ gives the probability that a walk started at $w_{i-1}$ in $G$ visits $u$ immediately before its first visit (at a time greater than zero) to a vertex in $S$ and $\frac{1}{\deg_S(u)}$ gives the probability that the vertex in $S$ that is then visited is $v$.
+The correctness of this expression follows by Bayes' rule, as $\sct[W[i-1], u]$ gives the probability that a walk started at $W[i-1]$ in $G$ visits $u$ immediately before its first visit (at a time greater than zero) to a vertex in $S$ and $\frac{1}{\deg_S(u)}$ gives the probability that the vertex in $S$ that is then visited is $v$.

 Finding the first visit edges of all vertices visited in this phase, via the sampling method described above, can be implemented in $O(1)$ rounds in the \cc{} model.
 See the following psuedocode.